 Sync meetings to develop and review customer communications

 When appropriate, key stakeholders for contribution, review and approval should meet synchronously in a Zoom session to create and fine-tune customer communications (emails, FAQs, blog post, etc).
 Meeting synchronously in this case allows us to expedite the development of communications with key inputs from stakeholders in security, customer support and beyond and quickly move into the review stage.
-These zoom sessions are recorded and will be linked into the related security incident external response issue.

 Process flow for incident response communications